kelly-sovacool/asm-microbe-2022/README.md

 Analysis repo: [OptiFitAnalysis](https://github.com/SchlossLab/OptiFitAnalysis/tree/master/subworkflows/2_fit_sample_ref/results)

-To render the abstract, run:
+To render the abstract & poster, run:
 ```bash
 snakemake
 ```

-See the [abstract](abstract) directory for the R Markdown source & rendered abstract files.

-See the [poster](poster) for the R Markdown source & rendered poster.
+See the [submission/](submission) directory for the R Markdown source for the abstract & poster.
+See the [docs/](docs) directory for the rendered PDF/HTML.
 Character count (excluding whitespace): **2036**